 Humans have developed the capacity to have the most fantastic dreams each one having its own very specific meaning and relevance.
 Amongst the dreams that wake us up with a start, the most common is probably the one where we experience the sensation of falling.
 Which begs the question – why put yourself in a situation where the only thing separating you and your precious sleep from a very real feeling of falling is a few steel poles and some textile?
 That’s exactly what portaledge campers do – and it’s this thrill that keeps them coming back for more.

-Today´s portaledges are surprisingly simple in construction – disconcertingly simple to the untrained eye.
-Tough textile is stretched over a lightweight aluminum frame to form the sleeping surface.
-A single anchor point is all the portaledge needs to stay fastened to the rock face – the portaledge is attached to this anchor at four to six points creating what is essentially a tent, albeit one which is suspended high above the ground.
-This design offers its inhabitant a safe sleeping environment (they are secured by a safety harness to the portaledge at all times) as well as protection from the elements for them and their gear, an essential factor for a successful climb.
+Today’s portaledges are surprisingly simple in construction – disconcertingly simple to the untrained eye.
+The tough textile is stretched over a lightweight aluminum frame to form the sleeping surface.
+A single anchor point is all it needs to stay fastened to the rock face – it is attached to this anchor at four to six points creating what is essentially a tent, albeit one which is suspended high above the ground.
+This design offers its inhabitant a safe sleeping environment as well as protection from the elements for them and their gear, an essential factor for a successful climb.

 Where can you experience a night in a portaledge?